 Go nuts about Stanley

-One look at cute Stanley, on Tasmania's north-west coast, is usually enough to inspire love at first sight.
+One look at Stanley, on Tasmania's northwest coast, is usually enough to inspire love at first sight.
 This colourful and welcoming fishing town huddles at the base of a curious rectangular hill named the Nut.
 It's the plug of a former volcano.
-You take the walking track to the summit of the Nut, or there's a chairlift.
+You can take the walking track to the summit of the Nut, or there's a chairlift.
 Either way, you'll be rewarded with spectacular views across Bass Strait beaches and over the town.
 See seals, penguins, sea birds and other wildlife close to Stanley, or head out with Stanley Seal Cruises for a closer look.
 The town is also a great base for exploring the forests and coastlines further west.

 See the state's colourful side

 Once a year, Tasmania's Table Cape becomes awash with colour for the Bloomin' Tulips Festival.
 The festival runs as part of a three-week event calendar (other notable highlights include the Bloomin' Tulips Cocktail Party and the Mayoral Ball).
 If you miss the festival, there is also the Bloomin' Tulips Foreshore Market, held on the first and third Sunday of each month along the East Wynyard foreshore.
 You'll also find stunning lavender farms in Tasmania, made famous on social media for their vibrant colours.
 Pop in and get a photo, ice cream or scented hand cream.